gregorybchris/personal-website/README.md

 In 2013 my online portfolio went live at ChrisOffline.com and while others loved to poke fun at the ironic name, I was extremely proud of the self-teaching that went into the final product.
 The creativity of graphical programming combined with the connectivity of the open internet had me hooked.

-About once a year since that initial release I've recreated my website totally from scratch, each time adding more technologies to my web development toolkit.
-The latest reincarnation of my website lives at [ChrisGregory.me](https://www.ChrisGregory.me), is hosted on [Microsoft's Azure cloud](https://azure.microsoft.com/en-us/), and uses [React](https://reactjs.org/) with [TypeScript](https://www.typescriptlang.org/) to take advantage of the latest web development trends.
+Every few years since that initial release I've recreated my website totally from scratch, each time adding more technologies to my web development toolkit.
+The latest reincarnation of my website lives at [ChrisGregory.me](https://www.ChrisGregory.me), is hosted on [Google Cloud](https://cloud.google.com), and uses [React](https://reactjs.org/) with [TypeScript](https://www.typescriptlang.org/) to take advantage of the latest web development trends.

-## Deployment

-The [YAML deployment pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema) for this website can be found at [backend/pipelines](http://github.com/gregorybchris/personal-website/tree/main/backend/pipelines) and [frontend/pipelines](http://github.com/gregorybchris/personal-website/tree/main/frontend/pipelines) in this repository.
-They will run whenever new code is checked into the `main` branch and push a [Docker](https://www.docker.com/) image to an [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/).
-Those images are automatically picked up by an [Azure App Service](https://azure.microsoft.com/en-us/services/app-service/) to enable continuous deployment.

 ## Contributions